LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Ephemeral Enchantment.md

 This spell is equally effective against all forms of Twilight; the subject may interact with ghosts, spirits, angels, and stranger things with equal facility.

-**+2 Reach:** If the enchanted object is a weapon, it may be enchanted to act as the bane of a specified being in Twilight for one Mana.
+**+2 [[Reach]]:** If the enchanted object is a weapon, it may be enchanted to act as the bane of a specified being in Twilight for one Mana.
 Extra subjects may be added with the Scale spell factor, but each costs one extra point of Mana.